-- 1. This is an indicative timetable and the semester in which courses are taught may vary. - 2.
-You may choose to substitute up to TWO (i.e. 30 CATS) of the non-compulsory modules for selected alternate modules of equivalent value from another discipline, depending on timetabling constraints and your tutor's and that Faculty's acceptance of you taking the module.
+- 1. This is an indicative timetable, and the semester in which modules are taught may vary. - 2.
+Students may also choose to substitute up to TWO of the non-compulsory modules for selected alternate modules of equivalent value from across the university. - 3.
+Not all option modules will necessarily be available in any given year